nanovazquez/reactjs-training/exercise-1/README.md

 ## Introduction: web based development

 Before starting, let's do a quick recap of the foundational concepts of web development.
+If you know about them, you can skip this part and jump directly to Section 1.

 * Web applications are, basically, applications that can be executed by a (web) browser (Chrome, Firefox, Edge, Safari, Internet Explorer, etc).
 * Web browser only understand HTML, JavaScript and CSS.